WizeEveryWhere/OpenWize/docs/getting_started/demo_NucleoL476.rst

    .. code-block::

       Error!
-Give a probe index to be able to continu.
+Give a probe index to be able to continue.
       Available devices :
             -------------------------------------------------------------------
                               STM32CubeProgrammer v2.2.0